 Interested in visiting other areas before or after your tour?
 Visit our hotels page to learn more about lodging options.

 How to get there

 Nearest airports: Paris airports

-There is a fast train (TGV) from Paris to Reims every two hours, on average (it takes about 50min.).
-The TGV train station is outside the city center, but there is a tramway to get to the center.
+There is a fast train (TGV) from Paris Est to Reims every two hours, on average (it takes about 1 hour).
+The TGV train station is outside the city center (about 8km from Reims), but there is a tramway to get to the center.
 Or taxi is also possible.

-You will need to take a taxi from the train station to Reims.
+You will need to take a taxi from the train station TGV Champagne/Ardenne to Reims.
 The cost is approximately €40 per transfer.
 Or you can take another local train/tramway to the station Reims Centre.
 The first hotel is located about 5 minutes walking distance from the station Reims Centre.

 Tips on getting to and from your tour